Rocket.net Review: The Ultimate Solution For Premium WordPress Hosting!

 Rocket.net review.
 My new WordPress hosting haven!
 I’ll be counting on you for a while…

-There is a chronic issue with my blog, which is that images often appear blurry even when uploaded.
+On the other hand, there is a chronic issue with my blog, which is that images often appear blurry even when uploaded.
 I couldn’t figure out why this was happening.
 So naturally, I raised the issue with the hosting provider, but we couldn’t figure out the cause no matter what.
 But they, in the meantime, were saying things like “It’s not our fault” at such a basic level, which really made me angry too.
-So after thinking it over, I eventually switched both my WordPress theme and hosting provider.
-After much consideration, I ultimately migrated to Rocket.net, which I will describe shortly.
+So after thinking it over, I eventually decided to switch both my WordPress theme and hosting provider.
+After much consideration, I ultimately decided to migrate to Rocket.net, which I will describe shortly.

 Table of Contents